eileenmcnaughton/nz.co.fuzion.civixero/docs/setup.md

 - __Company or application URL__: Enter your website URL - eg. https://example.org

 - __OAuth 2.0 redirect URI__: this is the __URL of the Xero Authorize page__ in CiviCRM.
-Navigate to the page, __Administer -> Xero -> Xero Authorize__ and copy the URL to this page.
+Navigate to the page, __Administer -> CiviContribute -> Account Integration -> Xero Authorize__ and copy the URL to this page.
 Xero will validate using this URL.
 If working in a local development environment, then use localhost as the domain name.
 Eg. https://example.org/civicrm/xero/authorize

 Once the app is created click the __Configuration__ tab:
 - Copy the __Client id__.